AjiSiwi/arunika-temuin/Machine Learning/readme.md

 With *features* and *validation_features* are the vectorized train and test data, respectively.

 ## Model
-You also can use our trained model in [models](https://drive.google.com/drive/folders/1e5nVwyPkOzEI_N4nYqTpA9Hm5LumRrZO?usp=sharing)
+You also can use our trained model in [models](https://drive.google.com/drive/folders/1e5nVwyPkOzEI_N4nYqTpA9Hm5LumRrZO?usp=sharing).
+Input for community recommendation: 52 column
+Input fo threads classification: text